 This Cream Cheesecake is all cream cheese and cream.
 The addition of sour cream or the popular Italian cheesecake based on ricotta just doesn’t do it for me.
-Truth be told, my son has eaten a whole cake by himself- It’s that good!
+Truth be told, my son has eaten a whole Cream Cheese cake cake by himself- It’s that good!
+Add to that, you can make this cake in advance and freeze it.
+I freeze it unwrapped on the bottom of the spring form pan.
+When it’s frozen, I remove the bottom and wrap it with waxed paper and foil.
+Assuming, no one sneaks into the freezer, the cheesecake can stay frozen at least four weeks.

 Prep time: 40 minutes